arnaud-devs/hangart/README.md

-# Bus Tracker
+# Hangart — Online Art Gallery

-A modern real-time bus tracking application built with React and TypeScript.
+An online art gallery and marketplace built with React and TypeScript.
+Browse curated artworks, view collections in a responsive carousel, and manage a shopping cart for purchases.

 ## Tech Stack